precimed/mixer/README.md

 Mixer code is generally implemented in Matlab, but some routines were coded in native C or C++ language to give better performance.
 Therefore, to run MiXeR one needs to either compile C/C++ code, or install per-built binaries which MiXeR depends on.
 Further details are available in [Install MiXeR](#install-mixer) section.

 Input data for MiXeR consists of summary statistics from a GWAS, and a reference panel.
-MiXeR format for summary statistics is compatible with LD Score Regression (``sumstats.gz`` files), and for those users who are already familiar with ``munge_sumstats.py`` we recommend to use LD Score Regression pipeline to prepare summary statistics.
+MiXeR format for summary statistics is compatible with LD Score Regression (i.e. the ``sumstats.gz`` files), and for those users who are already familiar with ``munge_sumstats.py`` script we recommend to use LD Score Regression pipeline to prepare summary statistics.
 At the same time, we encourage everyone to take a look [our own pipeline](https://github.com/precimed/python_convert/) for processing summary statistics.
 For the reference panel we recommend to use 1000 Genomes Phase3 data, pre-processed according to LD Score Regression pipeline, and available for download from LDSC website.
-Further details are given in "Data downloads" and "Data preparation" sections.
+Further details are given in [Data downloads](#data-downloads) and [Data preparation](#data-preparation) sections.

 Once you have all input data in MiXeR-compatible format you may proceed with running univariate analysis ([UGMG_cpp_run_simple.m](UGMG_cpp_run_simple.m) script) and cross-trait analysis ([BGMG_cpp_run_simple.m](BGMG_cpp_run_simple.m) script).
 The results will be saved as ``.json`` files.
 To visualize the results we provide a script in python, but we encourage users to write their own scripts that process the results.
 Further details are given in [Run MiXeR](#run-mixer) and [Visualize MiXeR results](#visualize-mixer-results) sections.